St. Patrick’s Day is almost here, and I’ve been in the kitchen experimenting with a few new recipes to celebrate the holiday with.

 - 1/2 tsp baking soda

 - 1/2 tsp salt

 - Preheat oven to 375.
 Mist a muffin pan with cooking spray.

-- In a medium sized mixing bowl, whisk together the floors, baking powder, baking soda, salt and raisins.
+- In a medium sized mixing bowl, whisk together the flours, baking powder, baking soda, salt, and raisins.

 - Gently combine the wet and dry ingredients, stirring just until combined as over-stirring will cause the muffins to have a tough texture).

 - Spoon the stiff batter into the muffin pan, filling the cups about 3/4 cup full.

 - Bake the muffins for about 20 minutes, or until a toothpick inserted in the center comes out clean.

 - Let muffins cool in pan for about 5 minutes, then transfer to a wire cooling rack.

 *based only on ingredients that have an SP Freestyle value